j-x-huang/Medical-Blockchain/README.md

 By pinging the card on the network, we can check if it has been successfully installed or not.

-With this card installed you may now deploy a REST server which carries of the identity of the given card, by following the process described in Section 4.
+With this card installed you may now deploy a REST server which carries of the identity of the given card by following the process described in Section 4.

+## 7. Issues
+We have tested that our setup guide works correctly as of 12/8/18.
+However, Hyperledger regularly makes updates to Composer and Fabric, so by the time you deploy MedBloc, our setup guide may no longer be valid.
+We recommend you follow the official documentation (linked in this README) if you are unable to deploy MedBloc.

+We have already experienced one issue related to Hyperledger's regular updates.
+Some time between our exhibition and the compendium due date, Hyperledger released a new update for Composer.
+This caused us to experience a bug where the Composer REST server would sometimes randomly shut down without any warning.
+If this happens to you, please start the REST server again and proceed as usual.